 Things to Look at Before Investing in REITs

 There are both advantages and disadvantages of Investing in REITs.
 So before you decide to plunge in, look at these 7 key points.

 1. Economic Outlook

 Like the stock market, the current economic environment can influence how REITs play out for the investor in the long term.
 A strong economy is more conducive to REITs’ growth prospects.

 Most REITs focus on the industrial, commercial, retail, hospitality, and healthcare sectors.
 It implies that you must understand the economic outlook of these individual sectors in question.

 It is vital to go through the clientele of the REIT that you intend to invest in.
 Also, check the listed clients of the special purpose vehicle (SPV) in which the REIT proposes to hold or already holds an equity interest of at least 50%.

 Businesses across sectors occupy REIT properties.
 However, the Securities and Exchange Board of India (SEBI) does not regulate rental payments from these rented or leased properties.
-It is the primary income generating potential of REITs investing.
+It is the primary income-generating potential of Investing in REITs.
 So, it’s prudent to investigate before you purchase company shares.

 3. Asset Portfolio Diversification